firehoseio/firehose/README.md

 ## Yeah, so?

 You have a dirt simple HTTP pub-sub feed.
 You could setup an `after_commit` hook on ActiveRecord to push JSON to an end-point.
-On the subscription side, you could have a Backbone.js application that picks up the changes and updates the client-side UI.
+On the other side, you could have a Backbone.js application that picks up the changes and updates the client-side UI.

 Holy mackerel!
 Its a nice, clean, RESTful way to build real-time web applications.